 - 1. Students are encouraged to consider forming study groups to prepare for the Prelim Exam. - 2.
 Because of changes in the various domains that are covered by the Prelim Exam questions over time, as well as changes in instructors, students may find that the textbooks they used when they took the class are outdated or that new textbooks have been adopted.
 Because newer texts should contain more current information, students who do not possess those texts are encourages to obtain them for the purpose of studying for the Prelim Exam.
 Students in the past have found that placing a request by e-mail to the Counseling Psychology student distribution list (edps-ccp-phd-students@lists.utah.edu) has been useful.
 Also, copies of many textbooks may be found in the library and can be checked out at no cost. - 3.
+The recommended reading list below is below is offered neither as a comprehensive nor an exclusive list.
+Students may find that some of the volumes listed are appropriate as reference sources.
+Please be sensitive to the needs of all students when checking sources out from our library. - 3.
 Although the exam follows a take-home, open-book format, students are expected to begin their preparation for the Prelim Exam well in advance (e.g., 3 4 months).
 A comprehensive, integrative understanding of the domains that are covered by the questions in the Prelim Exam is necessary to pass the Prelim Exam questions.
 Students should be familiar with the journal literature in each area.
 Students must also be able to access materials that go beyond the books and notes for specific courses and must be able to integrate relevant material from courses other than those noted in the study guide section of this manual.